jasonknoll/InternshipDB/README.md

 # InternshipDB
 Database application for Professor Allen's Intro to Data Engineering final group project

+## Explanation
+---
+This application is composed of two different systems: the text interface and the API which connects to the database and acts as a 'server' even though they're both running locally on your machine.

+This program uses **FastAPI** to handle the API requests and return JSON objects.
+These JSON objects translate direction into Python dictionaries and can be manipulated easily. **SQLModel** acts as a higher-level-abstraction for **SQLAcademy** and is used to manipulate the database in this project.

 ## Installation
 ---
 _Python 3.9.12 was used for this project_